chunisama/leetcode/system_design/system design_basics.md

 Early detection of faults can decrease or avoid system downtime. i.e some enterprise systems can automatically call a service center (without human intervention) when the system experiences a system fault.

+## **Load Balancing**
+***

+Load Balancers are a critical component of any distributed system.
+It helps spread the traffic across a cluster of servers to improve responsiveness and availability of applications, websites or databases.
+LB keeps track of the status of all the resources while distributing requests.
+If a server is not available to take new requests, is not responding, or has elevated error rate, then the LB will stop sending traffic to such a server.

+The LB sits between the client and the server accepting incoming network, application traffic, and distributing the traffic across multiple backend servers using various algorithms.

+By balancing application requests across multiple servers, a load balancer reduces individual server load and prevents any one application server from becoming a single point of failure, thus improving overall application availability and responsiveness.